SumiSastri/music-catalog/client/src/docs-and-guides/redux-CARS/actions/actionTypes.md

 export const MUSIC_ITEMS_LOADING = 'MUSIC_ITEMS_LOADING';
 ```

-These are then imported by the action utility functions and the reducers and then passed to the store to be updated with the new action payload described by the action utility function.
+These are then imported by the action utility functions and the reducers and then passed to the store to be updated with the new action payload described by the action utility functions (action-creators).

 While these are the basic types - you can add string constants to the types depending on how you want to display the data you have fetched from the back-end and what you want the user to do with data sent from the front-end to the back-end.